frappe/frappe_io/frappe_io/www/docs/user/en/guides/basics/hooks.md

 Note: to create an asset bundle (eg, assets/js/erpnext.min.js) the target file should be in build.json of your app.

+### Customizing Web Forms

+In order to modify the client-side validations and stylesheets for existing web forms for a given DocType in the system, you can use the following hooks:

+1. `webform_include_js`
+1. `webform_include_css`

+Eg,

+	webform_include_js = {
+		"Issue": "public/js/issue.js",
+		"Address": "public/js/address.js"
+	}

 ### Configuring Reports

 In the report view, you can force filters as per doctype using `dump_report_map`